Karl Buck: Commander

 From April to November 1933 he was the commander of the Heuberg camp until its closure in November 1933.

 He was responsible for the opening of the Oberer Kuhberg concentration camp.
 The work detail was done by inmates from Heuberg.

 He became the commander of Oberer Kuhberg until its closure in July 1935.

 Afterwards he became the commander of the Lager Welzheim when he was ordered to become the commander of the Sicherungslager Schirmeck-Vorbruck (at Schirmeck) in Alsace.
 He held this function until the end of the Nazi period in Germany.
 Shortly before its end, on 20 July 1944, he was promoted to SS-Hauptsturmführer.

 After the war

 After the end of the war he was arrested in 1945.
-He was condemned twice to death by the French, and once by the British for murder and in the Lager Schirmeck.
+He was condemned twice to death by the French, and once by the British for murder and in the Lager Schirmeck (see Operation Loyton).
 Later, his death sentence was commuted to a life sentence.

-In 1955 he was released and handed to German authorities that opened 7 accusations on him that were turned down as they had been judged by the Allies before.
+In 1955 he was released and handed to German authorities that opened seven accusations on him that were turned down as they had been judged by the Allies before.